Bushra-Butt-17/Shape-Color-Detection-CV/README.md

 ## 🙌 **Contributions**

 Contributions are welcome!
-Feel free to open an issue or submit a pull request to enhance the functionality of this repository.
+Whether it's reporting bugs, suggesting features, or improving the code, feel free to open an issue or submit a pull request.

----